 Performance Indicator Description Reported Cross- reference/Direct answer If applicable, indicate the part not reported Reason for Omission Explanation To be reported in EN17 Other relevant indirect greenhouse gas emissions by weight.
 Not Not available Currently it is not part of our data collection system.
 Additionally, this year the focus was to calculate emissions due to owned assets.
-2014 EN18 Initiatives to reduce greenhouse gas emissions and reductions achieved.
-Partially 34-37 Quantitative Not available We are in the process of implementing measures to reduce GHG emissionsand will share the outcome in our next report.
-2014 EN19 Emissions of ozone-depleting substances by weight.
-Partially 37 Not available Reported for significant business of sea transportation, Other under implementation 2014 EN20 NOx, SOx, and other significant air emissions by type and weight.
-Partially 37 Not available Reported for significant business of sea transportation, Other under implementation 2014 EN21 Total water discharge by quality and destination.
-Partially 34-35 , 47 Not reporting for logistics Not available Currently it is not part of our data collection system 2014 EN22 Total weight of waste by type and disposal method.
-Fully 47 EN23 Total number and volume of significant spills.
-Fully 47
+2015 EN18 Initiatives to reduce greenhouse gas emissions and reductions achieved.
+Partially 35-38 Quantitative Not available We are in the process of implementing measures to reduce GHG emissions and will share the outcome in our next report.
+2015 EN19 Emissions of ozone-depleting substances by weight.
+Partially 38 Not available Reported for significant business of sea transportation, Other under implementation 2015 EN20 NOx, SOx, and other significant air emissions by type and weight.
+Partially 38 Not available Reported for significant business of sea transportation, Other under implementation 2015 EN21 Total water discharge by quality and destination.
+Partially 35-36, 48 Not reporting for logistics Not available Currently it is not part of our data collection system 2015 EN22 Total weight of waste by type and disposal method.
+Fully 48 EN23 Total number and volume of significant spills.
+Fully 48

 Performance Indicator Description Reported Cross- reference/Direct answer If applicable, indicate the part not reported Reason for Omission Explanation To be reported in EN24 Weight of transported, imported, exported, or treated waste deemed hazardous under the terms of the Basel Convention Annex I, II, III, and VIII, and percentage of transported waste shipped internationally.
 Fully Waste EN25 Identity, size, protected status, and biodiversity value of water bodies and related habitats significantly affected by the reporting organization's discharges of water and runoff.
-Fully 35 Products an d services EN26 Initiatives to mitigate environmental impacts of products and services, and extent of impact mitigation.
-Partially 34-37 Noise, waste, effluent Not available Currently it is not part of our data collection system 2014 EN27 Percentage of products sold and their packaging materials that are reclaimed by category.
+Fully 36 Products an d services EN26 Initiatives to mitigate environmental impacts of products and services, and extent of impact mitigation.
+Partially 35-38 Noise, waste, effluent Not available Currently it is not part of our data collection system 2015 EN27 Percentage of products sold and their packaging materials that are reclaimed by category.
 Not Not applicable Compliance EN28 Monetary value of significant fines and total number of non-monetary sanctions for non-compliance with environmental laws and regulations.
-Fully 34-37 Transport EN29 Significant environmental impacts of transporting products and other goods and materials used for the organization's operations, and transporting members of the workforce.
-Partially 29, 34-37 2014 Overall EN30 Total environmental protection expenditures and investments by type.
-Not Not available Currently it is not part of our data collection system 2014
+Fully 35-38 Transport , EN29 Significant environmental impacts of transporting products and other goods and materials used for the organization's operations, and transporting members of the workforce.
+Partially 30, 35-38 Currently it is not part of our data collection system 2015 Overall EN30 Total environmental protection expenditures and investments by type.
+Not Not available Currently it is not part of our data collection system 2015